Skip to main content

 Step 1 — Create the workspace

 In Builder, create a new workspace (or use an existing one).
-The fastest way to bootstrap is to start from the mcp-starter repository on GitHub — it contains the JSON-RPC routing automation, a sample tool, and the workspace config layout.
+The fastest way to bootstrap is to start from the starter-mcp repository on GitHub — it contains the JSON-RPC routing automation, a sample tool, and the workspace config layout.
 Clone it, push it to your environment, and you have a working MCP server you can extend.
 If you’d rather build from scratch, the minimal layout is:

 Step 2 — Declare your tools